Visit our other Wisconsin Historical Society websites!

 Date: date unknown

-Description: Quarter-length studio portrait of Julius E. Roehr, Milwaukee attorney.
+Description: Quarter-length studio portrait of Charles H. Whiffen, Milwaukee company president.

 If you didn't find the material you searched for, our Library Reference Staff can help.